 As pharmaceutical and biotechnology companies push toward approval and commercialization of their pipeline, an essential consideration for finance departments is the time required to implement an ERP solution.
 As the organization and its vendor interactions grow, spreadsheets quickly become untenable ways to manage the complex financial tracking and reporting necessary to remain efficient and compliant.

 Lisa Henderson, Editorial Director of Pharmaceutical Executive, recently sat down with James Neal, Managing Partner of AdaptaLogix, and two AdaptaLogix clients to talk about these issues.
-During the discussion, Chris Degnan of Galera Therapeutics and Lauren Piunti of Nabriva Therapeutics shared their experiences working with AdaptaLogix to adopt NetSuite ERP and the factors driving decisions and timelines.
+During the discussion, Chris Degnan of Galera Therapeutics and Lauren Piunti of Nabriva Therapeutics shared their experiences working with AdaptaLogix to adopt NetSuite ERP for pharma and the factors driving decisions and timelines.

 Nabriva Therapeutics is a biopharmaceutical company engaged in developing and commercializing anti-infective agents to treat serious infections.
 Its first commercial product, Xenleta, has been approved in the United States, Canada, and Europe to treat community-acquired bacterial pneumonia (CABP).
 Nabriva also recently licensed the US distribution rights for Sivextro from Merck and has another product in development, Contepo, for treating urinary tract infections.
 They are currently operating two Phase I clinical trials for lefamulin and Phase IV for fosfomycin.